Coolant oveating transmission will not go into gear

 • 48,601 POSTS

-It may have overheated to the point where it partially burned a gasket/hose causing the oil leak it may be from oil cooler is you have one.
+it may have overheated to the point where it partially burned a gasket/hose causing the oil leak it may be from oil cooler is you have one.
 Are you sure it isn't 260 degrees as 210 is normal temperature for these engines.
-Looks like you will need a transmission overhaul as well though.
-They can be rebuilt.
-We have no diagrams of hoses, etc. Also look for an oil leak.
+Looks like you will need a transmission overhaul as well though. they can be rebuilt. we have no diagrams of hoses, etc. also look for an oil leak.

-Saturday, May 21st, 2016 AT 7:41 AM
+May 21, 2016 at 7:41 AM